 We are deeply concerned by and condemn all discriminatory behaviour.
 All people have the right to cross international borders during conflict, and every person fleeing Ukraine in search of safety—no matter their race or nationality—should be welcomed.
 There is never a justification for racism.

 What is Mercy Corps’ experience working in Ukraine?

 Mercy Corps provided humanitarian assistance in Ukraine from 2015-2017 following the 2014 conflict.
 We provided urgent humanitarian assistance in eastern Ukraine (Luhansk and Donetsk Oblasts) and reached more than 200,000 people.
 We distributed emergency cash, food, water and sanitation supplies, restored war-damaged homes, and provided small-business development grants and training to help people earn income and support themselves and their families.
 Here are more details of our work:

 - We distributed desperately needed food parcels to over 100,000 people in towns in eastern Ukraine as well as urgently needed water and sanitation services.
-We focused on the most vulnerable civilians – people who are bedridden, disabled, single parent families, and the elderly, as well as those who do not receive any social benefits or regular income.
+We focused on the most at risk civilians – people who are bedridden, disabled, single parent families, and the elderly, as well as those who do not receive any social benefits or regular income.

 - We restored war-damaged homes and provided materials or completed house repairs benefiting over 300 households.
 We worked on a ‘one dry-and-warm room’ principle to repair houses that have been severely damaged by conflict.

 - Mercy Corps provided families with emergency cash so families could purchase what they needed.